-Please complete this survey only if you wish to register with us as a key worker to access schooling in January 2021.
+Please complete this survey only if you wish to register with us as a key worker to access schooling.

 Scottish Government has stated that, if one parent is a key worker and the other is not, the non-key worker should normally be expected to provide childcare.
 If it is at all possible for children to be at home, then they should be.
 In general, they expect that if key workers can perform their critical functions effectively when working remotely from home, they should do so.